juxor/afaq/markdown/secJ7.md

 on its own doorstep and not dare send its troops abroad for long, if at all.
 Ultimately, the only way to support a revolution is to make your own.

-Within the revolutionary area, it is the actions of liberated people than will defend it.
+Within the revolutionary area, it is the actions of liberated people that will defend it.
 Firstly, the population would be armed and so counter- revolutionaries would face stiff opposition to their attempts to recreate authority.
 Secondly, they would face liberated individuals who would reject